Skin tumours: a brief introduction

 After the operation you are likely to be aware of the following:

-- Eyepad: if you do have an eyepad, your surgeon or nurses will tell you when to remove it, but usually it is the next morning.
+- Eyepad: if you do have an eyepad, I will tell you when to remove it, but usually it is the next morning.

 - Swelling and bruising: this may be reduced by applying a small ice pack to the area for 20 minutes at a time, followed by a 20-minute period without the ice pack, three to four times a day for a few days after the surgery.
 This swelling will settle steadily after the operation but can take some weeks after bigger operations.

-- Pain: this can usually be managed with paracetamol (Panadol®) or ibuprofen (Neurofen®).
-For more severe pain your surgeon may prescribe stronger pain relief medication.
+- Pain: this can usually be managed with paracetamol (Panadol®) or ibuprofen (Neurofen®) 다운로드.
+For more severe pain we can prescribe stronger pain relief medication.

-- Eye cream: your surgeon may give you some antibiotic cream to use after the operation although not all operations require this.
+- Eye cream: we will give you some antibiotic cream to use after the operation although not all operations require this.

-- Stitches (sutures): your surgeon or nurses will make a follow up appointment at which the skin sutures are likely to be removed.
+- Stitches (sutures): I will make a follow up appointment at which the skin sutures are likely to be removed.
 Sutures under the skin are left to dissolve.

-- Scarring: your surgeon will aim to place all cuts in locations that are hidden by your natural skin creases and folds and to suture them in such a way as to minimise scarring, but you may be left with some scar lines.
+- Scarring: I will aim to place the incisions in locations that are hidden by your natural skin creases and folds and to suture them in such a way as to minimise scarring, but you may be left with some scar lines 다운로드.

 Should I contact my medical team after the operation?

 Most patients do not have any significant problems or complications after surgery, but there are some things to look out for.
-If any of the following occur, you could contact the Eye Department.
+If any of the following occur, you should contact the clinic or me.

 - Reduced vision that is not just from the eye cream, i.e. if you blink a few times, the vision is still reduced.